Spanish Immersion Trips & Programs in Costa Rica

 Many spouses, fiancées, friends and other family members join our groups for a portion of the program.
 We’re happy to arrange this for you with both your host family, and any private hotel accommodations that you require while on vacation portions of the program.
 If this is something you’re considering, we just ask that you let us know early on so that we can make appropriate arrangements for you.
 This is not a last minute decision that you can make, it does require special arrangements that need to be made at the time you submit your application.

-- Of course you need to be current on your standard immunizations.
-We always suggest that you take some sort of malaria prophylaxis.
+Of course you need to be current on your standard immunizations.
+We always suggest that you consider taking some sort of malaria prophylaxis.
 Additionally, when traveling anywhere in Central America there is also a risk of Typhoid, Yellow Fever, and Hepatitis A and B. We suggest you consult both the CDC website and your primary care physician to prepare for your Spanish Immersion Program in Costa Rica.

 Common Ground International: Spanish Immersion Trips